capawesome-team/capacitor-firebase/packages/firestore/BREAKING.md

 ### Variables

-- `firebaseFirestoreVersion` variable has been updated to `24.10.3`.
+- On Android, the `firebaseFirestoreVersion` variable has been updated to `24.10.3`.